WMYM-Experimental/SumGUI.py/README.md

 # SumWithTkinter
 First attempt on using Tkinter and Gui in python
+## Im working on python so...
-Im going to try more using Tkinter with python... but I think there are better languages to do this
+Im going to try more using Tkinter with python... but I think there are better languages to do GUI projects